-RC-Reading Check, Q-Quiz, AA-Article Analysis
+RC-Reading Check, F-Forum, Q-Quiz, Cl-Consumer Interview, Pl-Producer Interview,

 Reading Checks and Forums will be due on Thursday and Saturday of the indicated week.
-Article Analysis papers will be due on Friday of the indicated week.
-Quizzes will be due on Saturday of the indicated week.
+Consumer and Producer papers will be due on Friday of the indicated week.
+Quizzes and exams will be due on

+Saturday of the indicated week.
+Tests will be taken at home during the indicated weeks.
 Specific dates are listed on the Google Calendar in the LAULIMA Course Site.

-Week 1, August 23-28: Introduction to the Course, Ch1-Main Ideas and Ch2: Thinking Like An Economist
+Week 1, August 22-27: Introduction to the Course, Ch1-Main Ideas